|

 [Notes]

+Since calendar structure objects may be allocated by the programmer by any means at his disposal, all calendric systems must use the same calendar structure type.
+This implies that any additional members required to implement the rules for any particular calendric system supported by the implementation must be declared in this structure type, and thus shared by all of the supported calendric systems.
 All of the members of pointer type are restricted to being null or pointing to const (presumably static) data objects, so that there are no additional memory management requirements for the library (such as requiring calls to malloc() or free() for any of the objects pointed to by these members).
 This allows date objects to be easily allocated statically, on the stack, or on the heap without any complicated memory allocation constraints.
 It also simplifies the semantics of copying date objects, passing them as arguments to functions, and returning them from functions.

 [Notes]

 DST adjustments are always applied in the context of a specific timezone setting.
 Thus the combination of the cal_zone and the cal_dsti members specifies a particular timezone setting plus a DST adjustment for a given calendar date object.
+If the cal_zone member is null, then it is assumed that there is no timezone/DST combination applied to the date object.

 [Notes]